 There is also “cloth of gold” that’s made from imitation gold.

 It’s much more common today to find gold threads used for goldwork than it is to find real cloth of gold!

 It’s really interesting to see how gold threads are made.
 The passing threads you couch in goldwork or the purls that you cut and sew on like beads are all made essentially from the same material – the material produced from the stretching and thinning process of the gold is just treated in different ways to make typical goldwork supplies.

 Gold is mixed with other alloys to make it strong enough, and often, especially in the older goldwork supplies, the other metal it is mixed with is silver.

 Hence, real gold used for goldwork can tarnish over time – in fact, it does tarnish over time.
 So besides the expense of real gold, the fact that it tarnishes led manufactures to seek methods for producing imitation varieties.

 To show you the difference between real gold threads and imitation, here’s a photo.
 You can see how, over time, the read gold threads in the trim at the base of the photo have tarnished (they’re decidedly darker), but the imitation gold has not.

-Another interesting article can be found in Issue 31 of Complex Weavers’ Medieval Textiles.
+Another interesting article can be found in Issue 31 of Complex Weavers’ Medieval Textiles (PDF).
 This particular issue discusses medieval linen weaves, cloth of gold and goldwork, as well as twills and their designs, among other things.
 It’s a neat little newsletter.
-You’ll need Adobe Reader to read it, which you can download free here.

 Hope that helps answer your questions!